orchid00/nipype_arcana_workshop/README.md

 Once you have your virtual environment installed (either by `venv` or `conda`) you should download this repository and start Jupyter notebook with the following commands:

-1. Download the notebooks in this repository ([here](https://github.com/MonashBI/nipype_arcana_workshop/archive/master.zip)), save them in the desired location, i.e. (`Desktop/workshop`).
+1. Download the notebooks from this repository ([here](https://github.com/MonashBI/nipype_arcana_workshop/archive/master.zip)), save them in the desired location, i.e. (`/User/your_account/Documents/projectBanana/`).
-2. Download the three datasets [adhd](https://www.dropbox.com/sh/wl0auzjfnp2jia3/AAChCae4sCHzB8GJ02VHGOYQa?dl=1), [ds000114](https://www.dropbox.com/sh/s0m8iz8fer3j5el/AACMamy4DyTMHMBud1IVgEDka?dl=1) and [ds000228](https://drive.google.com/file/d/1TWMVjjsBzWJvOx_uq-YVbJU4Yw0Ob0Wh/view?usp=sharing) and put them into the workshop folder, i.e. (`Desktop/workshop`).
+2. Download the three datasets [adhd](https://www.dropbox.com/sh/wl0auzjfnp2jia3/AAChCae4sCHzB8GJ02VHGOYQa?dl=1), [ds000114](https://www.dropbox.com/sh/s0m8iz8fer3j5el/AACMamy4DyTMHMBud1IVgEDka?dl=1) and [ds000228](https://drive.google.com/file/d/1TWMVjjsBzWJvOx_uq-YVbJU4Yw0Ob0Wh/view?usp=sharing) and put them into the workshop folder, i.e. (`/User/your_account/Documents/projectBanana/data`).
-3. Go into the folder where you saved the just downloaded notebooks (i.e. `Desktop/workshop`) and run the following command from the folder that contains the `program.ipynb` notebook: `jupyter notebook program.ipynb`
+3. Go into the folder where you saved the just downloaded notebooks (i.e. `/User/your_account/Documents/projectBanana/data`) and run the following command from the folder that contains the `program.ipynb` notebook: `jupyter notebook program.ipynb`

 ## 3. Jupyter NBViewer